RefactoringCombos/ArlosCommitNotation/Learning Path.md

 - `. t` for test-only changes
 - `. a` for auto-formatting
-- `!
-R` for named refactorings
+- `! r` for named refactorings

 ### Example commit history

 ```
-. t - fill in missing tests for existing login code
+. t fill in missing tests for existing login code
-!
-R Extract Method
+! r Extract Method
-. a - autoformat with prettier
+. a autoformat with prettier
 ```

 If you haven't already, this is a good time to add automatic code formatting to your CI checks, and bring all existing code in to compliance with that formatting.